SourabhJaz/upskill-club/README.md

 # Upskill-club

-Upskill Courses is a Django-based project designed to serve course-related APIs using Django Rest Framework (DRF).
+A Django-based project designed to serve course-related APIs using Django Rest Framework (DRF).
 It supports a set of APIs that expose course categories, courses, sessions, and concepts, with all course data populated by the Django admin panel.

 ## Features